HPV and Cancer

 Other types of genital HPV have been linked to cancer in both men and women.
 These types are called “high-risk” because they can cause cancer.
 Doctors worry more about the cell changes and pre-cancers linked to these types, because they are more likely to grow into cancers over time.
 Common high-risk HPV types include HPV 16 and 18.

 Infection with HPV is very common.
 In most people the body is able to clear the infection on its own.
 But sometimes, the infection comes back.
-Chronic infection, especially when it’s caused by certain high-risk HPV types, can cause cancer over time.
+Chronic, or long-lasting infection, especially when it’s caused by certain high-risk HPV types, can cause cancer over time.

 HPV can be passed from one person to another during the skin-to-skin contact that occurs with sex.
 The main way HPV is spread is through sex, including vaginal, anal, and oral sex.